eerolat/setup-google-linux/README.md

 1. As a Startup Script in Google Compute Engine when launching a new Linux VM; or
 2. In the SSH console window in Google Compute Engine.

+Note: Your new user will be automatically added to the Group "sudoers".
+If you don't want to allow the user to run programs with security privileges, please comment out the line in the script.

 ## Option 1 - Run as a Startup Script

 *Go to your Google Cloud Console. https://console.cloud.google.com